-FlowForma BPM® has made itself indispensable to Aberdeen Radiation Protection Services (ARPS), a company on a fast growth trajectory by replacing paper-based processes in a highly regulated industry
+FlowForma Process Automation® has made itself indispensable to Aberdeen Radiation Protection Services (ARPS), a company on a fast growth trajectory by replacing paper-based processes in a highly regulated industry

 The Pain Points:

-The Next Steps:Many more processes are planned for migration to FlowForma BPM, cementing the software’s role as a business critical application.
+The Next Steps:Many more processes are planned for migration to FlowForma Process Automation, cementing the software’s role as a business critical application.

 Based in Scotland, Aberdeen Radiation Protection Services (ARPS) is a business that has benefited from the North Sea oil and gas industry.
 The company provides radiation protection services including contamination meters and leak test equipment to measure radioactive by-products on rigs.
 Other customers include waste management and healthcare sectors, but the company has gone global through its work with energy companies as far afield as the Middle East and West Africa.

 Fast-growth encouraged ARPS to revisit existing processes and look for greater efficiencies.
 Crucially, the company’s 70 meters have to be recalibrated annually by a third-party to make sure they are compliant and fit for purpose.
 The process of tracking and bringing devices in for their yearly test was largely paper-based with a ring binder used for detailing what meter was on which rig.
 Scribbled notes were often added if a project was extended and it was easy to make mistakes.
 Worse still, meters that cost between £2 to £5,000 occasionally got lost.

 Excel® spreadsheets were shared by email with clients, but there was no central repository so up-to-date information was hard to find and access.
 Penny Wade, Director at ARPS was aware that it was becoming an issue and impacting on revenue.
 “Clients pay us a daily rental so we have to work out accurately the number of chargeable days, so we can invoice companies properly and quickly,” she said.